illinoistech-itm/jhajek/itmt-430/project-tutorials/Getting-Started-IT-Operations/Readme.md

 * `system.hcl`
   * A file that is needed to register each virtual machine with Consul for Service Discovery / DNS forwarding.
 * `node-exporter-consul-service.json`
-  * To allow the `Prometheus` telemetry system to automatically discover newely launched virtual machines
+  * To allow the `Prometheus` telemetry system to automatically discover newly launched virtual machines
 * `node-exporter.service`
   * A systemd service file - to start the telemetry export at boot